Bulgogi Bibimbap (Korean Rice Bowl)

 Instructions

-- In a small bowl, mix all sauce ingredients until the sugar is fully dissolved.
-Set aside for serving.
+- In a small bowl, whisk together all sauce ingredients until smooth and sugar is dissolved.
+Set aside.

 Marinate and Cook the Beef

-- Shiitake Mushrooms: Soak dried mushrooms in hot water for 30 minutes until softened.
-Drain, squeeze out excess moisture, and slice.
+- Soak dried shiitake mushrooms in hot water for 30 minutes.
+Drain and slice.